gregtozzi/w241_project/reports/README.md

-Recognizing the long-term nature of the capital campaign and the need to build interest and advocacy, the Center launched a series of intermediate efforts beginning in TODO.
-The Center’s first outreach effort was the Museum without Walls, a program that delivered science-based programs to schools around the region.
-In TODO, the Center launched the Lab, a test facility located in a shopping mall sited 12 miles outside of the Washington, DC Beltway.
-The Lab hosted approximately TODO guests per year until it was temporarily shut down in response to the COVID-19 pandemic.
+Recognizing the long-term nature of the capital campaign and the need to build interest and advocacy, the Center launched a series of intermediate efforts beginning in `TODO.` The Center’s first outreach effort was the Museum without Walls, a program that delivered science-based programs to schools around the region.
+In `TODO`, the Center launched the Lab, a test facility located in a shopping mall sited 12 miles outside of the Washington, DC Beltway.
+The Lab hosted approximately `TODO` guests per year until it was temporarily shut down in response to the COVID-19 pandemic.

 The Center funds operating expenses with Lab admissions, grants, and philanthropic giving.
 The Center’s Development Department is responsible for developing and managing the latter two revenue streams.

-### The Fundraising Surge
+##### The Fundraising Surge

 The Center conducts a fundraising surge toward the end of the calendar year, consistent with the charitable giving cycle in the United States
-\[TODO: add reference\].
+\[`TODO`: add reference\].

 The Center expected to engage the majority of its stakeholders by email.
 The Center viewed email marketing as repeated iterations of a three step